ADI greater than 5mm | Down Syndrome Association | Transverse Ligament Key | Fusion if Symptomatic

 Q: What SAC measurement indicates cord at risk?
 A: SAC less than 14mm indicates the spinal cord is at risk of compression.
 SAC less than 10mm is critical.

 Q: What percentage of Down syndrome patients have symptomatic AAI?
-A: Only 1-2% have symptomatic AAI despite 10-30% having radiographic instability.
+A: Only about 1-2% become symptomatic (1.5% needed surgery in Pueschel's 404), despite radiographic instability in roughly 6.8-27% depending on age.
 This is why routine screening is no longer recommended.

 Q: What is the primary ligamentous restraint to anterior C1 translation?
 A: The transverse ligament is the PRIMARY restraint.
 The alar and apical ligaments are secondary restraints.